mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

   protected override void OnConfigureCell(CellEventArgs args, Control control) {
     if (control is not Label text) return;

+    // Cells are recycled onto new rows, so clear the old value before any guard below bails out. text.Text = string.Empty;

     if (args.Item is not TreeGridItem item) return;
     if (item.Values?.FirstOrDefault() is not Flaggable flag) return;